devernay/vlpovutils/README.txt

+VLPovUtils 1.0
+by Frederic Devernay <frederic.devernay@inria.fr>
+(c) INRIA 2012

-This library allows the correct extraction of the camera parameters from POV-Ray images generated using the VLPov patch:
+This software allows the correct extraction of the camera parameters from POV-Ray images generated using the MegaPOV with the "annotation" patch from VLPov:
 - VLPov, a set of utilities to use the POV-Ray raytracer in order to generate and analyze Computer Vision datasets. http://www.vlfeat.org/~vedaldi/code/vlpovy.html

-Using this library and a vlpov-patched POVRay, you can for example:
+Using this software and a vlpov-patched POVRay, you can for example:
 - generate ground truth optical flow from camera motion with ray-traced images
 - generate ground truth disparity maps